harry-z-kang/CS7641/randomnized_optimization/report.md

 This study is mainly split into two parts:

-1. Applying three randomnized optimization algorithms (randomnized hill climb, simulated annealing, genetic algorithm) to optimize the weights of a neural network on the Wisconsin Breast Cancer dataset.
+1. Applying three randomnized optimization algorithms (randomnized hill climb, simulated annealing, genetic algorithm) to optimize the weights of a neural network on the Wisconsin Breast Cancer dataset[1].
 2. Applied the above three algorithms together with the Mutual-Infotmation-Maximizing Input Clustering (MIMIX) to three classic optimization problems: the Four Peaks Problem (FPP), the Flip Flop Problem (FFP) and the Contiuous Peak Problem (CPP).

 As a result, the structure of this reports is as follows: